IMF Chief urges action as global recession risks rise

 AMN

-International Monetary Fund Chief Kristalina Georgieva has said that risks to global financial stability have increased and urged continuous vigilance.
+International Monetary Fund Chief Kristalina Georgieva said yesterday that risks to global financial stability have increased and urged continuous vigilance.

 The managing director of the IMF said that 2023 would be another difficult year, with global growth slowing to below three percent as a result of the pandemic’s residual effects, the conflict in Ukraine and monetary tightening.